stanislasleroy/keycloak-login-mapper/README.md

 # keycloak-login-mapper

 This custom mapper allows to map a custom field to username.
-In our case, the username should represents the email where the special characters have been removed.
+In our case, the username should represent the email where the special characters have been removed.

 ## Deployment